ericstoneking/42/Docs/Install-mingw-JD.md

      ```bash
      pacman -S mingw-w64-x86_64-toolchain
      ```
+   - Verify that you have access to gcc from the MinGW terminal:
+      ```bash
+      gcc --version
+      ```
+   - If not, add MinGW64 to your path from the MinGW terminal and verify that you have access to gcc again:
+      ```bash
+         export PATH="/mingw64/bin:$PATH"
+      ```
 7. **Install `make`**:
    - You'll also need the `make` utility to run the Makefile:
      ```bash